What is it?

 It’s part of the government’s wider programme on Electricity Market Reform.

-You can find out more on this section of our site and on the Department of Energy and Climate Change website.
+You can find out more on this section of our site and on the Government's website.

 Who’s it for?